dinhieufam/Arabic_AES/README.md

 # Arabic Automatic Essay Scoring with Prompt Engineering

-This repository contains the code and resources for our research on **trait-specific Automatic Essay Scoring (AES) in Arabic using Large Language Models (LLMs)** through novel prompt engineering techniques.
+This repository contains the code and resources for research on **trait-specific Automatic Essay Scoring (AES) in Arabic using Large Language Models (LLMs)** through novel prompt engineering techniques.

 ## 📋 Abstract

-This paper presents a novel prompt engineering framework for trait specific Automatic Essay Scoring (AES) in Arabic, leveraging large language models (LLMs) under zero-shot and few-shot configurations.
-Addressing the scarcity of scalable, linguistically informed AES tools for Arabic, we introduce a three-tier prompting strategy standard, hybrid, and rubric guided that guides LLMs in evaluating distinct language proficiency traits such as organization, vocabulary, development, and style.
-The hybrid approach simulates multi agent evaluation with trait specialist raters, while the rubric guided method incorporates scored exemplars to enhance model alignment.
+This paper presents a novel prompt engineering framework for trait-specific Automatic Essay Scoring (AES) in Arabic, leveraging large language models (LLMs) under zero-shot and few-shot configurations.
+Addressing the scarcity of scalable, linguistically informed AES tools for Arabic, we introduce a three-tier prompting strategy: standard, hybrid, and rubric-guided that guides LLMs in evaluating distinct language proficiency traits such as organization, vocabulary, development, and style.
+The hybrid approach simulates multi-agent evaluation with trait specialist raters, while the rubric-guided method incorporates scored exemplars to enhance model alignment.

-Without any model fine-tuning, we evaluate seven LLMs on the QAES dataset, the first publicly available Arabic AES resource with trait level annotations.
-Experimental results using Quadratic Weighted Kappa (QWK) show that Fanar-1-9B-Instruct achieves the highest trait level agreement in both zero and few-shot prompting(QWK = 0.28), followed by ALLaM-7B-Instruct-preview (QWK = 0.26), with rubric guided prompting yielding consistent gains across all traits and models.
-Discourse-level traits such as Development and Style showed the greatest improvements.

-These findings confirm that structured prompting not model scale alone enables effective AES in Arabic.
-Our study presents the first comprehensive framework for proficiency oriented Arabic AES and sets the foundation for scalable assessment in low resource educational contexts.
+These findings confirm that structured prompting, not model scale alone, enables effective AES in Arabic.
+This study presents the first comprehensive framework for proficiency-oriented Arabic AES and sets the foundation for scalable assessment in low-resource educational contexts.

 ## 🚀 Key Features

 - **Three-tier prompting strategy**: Standard, Hybrid, and Rubric-guided approaches
 - **Trait-specific evaluation**: Organization, Vocabulary, Development, Style, Structure, Mechanics, and Relevance
 - **Zero-shot and few-shot configurations**: No model fine-tuning required
-- **Comprehensive evaluation**: Testing on 7 different LLMs
+- **Comprehensive evaluation**: Testing on 8 different LLMs
 - **First Arabic AES framework**: Specialized for Arabic language proficiency assessment

 ## 📊 Dataset